MatteoTomasetto/fdaPDE-parameter-cascading/README.md

 ## Remarks:
 1) the shift of indexes from R to C++ is done within the R functions smooth.FEM and FPCA.FEM Do not use C++ scripts directly on the R mesh objects, unless you take care of shifing indexes by yourself.

-## Parameter Cascading algorithm
-Parameter Cascading algorithm estimates optimally the PDE parameters (diffusion, advection and reaction) from data in order to model spatial anisotropy and non-stationarity in the context of Spatial Regression with Partial Differential Equation.

-`src/Parameter_Cascading` folder contains the C++ implementation of parameter cascading with different optimization algorithms.